Guiding You Through How To Handle Security Deposit Disputes

 Likewise, if you are a landlord and your tenant has failed to comply with their obligations as set forth in the lease or there have been damages to the property you may deduct the cost of repairs from the security deposit.
 These charges must be reasonable and a written statement of the charges assessed must accompany the balance of the security deposit when it is sent to the tenant’s new forwarding address within the statutory time period.
 Our lawyers can help you draft this letter and review it to make sure your reasons and amounts are valid.

-Our experience handling both sides of security deposit disputes allow us to be able to foresee and minimize costly, time consuming litigation.
-Contact us today to see how we can help you with a security deposit matter.
+Our experience handling both sides of security deposit disputes allows us to be able to foresee and minimize costly, time-consuming litigation.
+Contact Mark Sank & Associates, LLC online or call us at 203-967-1190 to discuss your security deposit matter.
 We offer free 30-minute consultations at our Stamford offices.